andryunin/object-tracker/README.md

 - The `Tracker` object has to contain the `initial_state` of the object you intend to track, otherwise calling `changed(obj)` or `attribute_changed(obj)` will raise a `InitialStateMissingException`

-- The standalone instance DOES NOT use the `QueryLog` object, hence the change tracker fully depends on the difference of initial_state and the current object's `__dict__` representation.
+- The standalone instance DOES NOT use the `ChangeLog` object, hence the change tracker fully depends on the difference of initial_state and the current object's `__dict__` representation.
 Hence there is no history to query ie. It will be empty always.

 [Go back to the table of contents](#contents)